Genivia/ugrep/README.md

                   ital letter.
 Case insensitive matching applies to ASCII letters only.

            --json Output  file matches in JSON.
 Use options -H, -n, -k, and -b to specify JSON properties to output.
 See also option --format.

            -K NUM1[,NUM2], --range=NUM1[,NUM2]
                   Start searching at line NUM1 and end at line  NUM2  when  speci- fied.

            -k, --column-number
                   The  column number of a matched pattern is displayed in front of the respective matched line, starting at  column  1.
 Tabs  are expanded when columns are counted, see option --tabs.

            -L, --files-without-match
                   Only  the names of files not containing selected lines are writ- ten to standard output.
 Pathnames  are  listed  once  per  file searched.
 If  the  standard  input  is  searched,  the  string ``(standard input)'' is written.

            -l, --files-with-matches
                   Only the names of files containing selected lines are written to standard  output.   ugrep  will only search a file until a match has been found,  making  searches  potentially  less  expensive.
                   Pathnames  are  listed  once per file searched.
 If the standard input is searched, the string ``(standard input)'' is written.

            --label[=LABEL]
                   Displays the LABEL value when input is read from standard  input where a file name would normally be printed in the output.
 This option applies to options -H, -L, and -l.

            --line-buffered
                   Force output to be line buffered.
 By default,  output  is  line buffered  when  standard output is a terminal and block buffered otherwise.

            -M MAGIC, --file-magic=MAGIC
                   Only files matching the signature pattern  MAGIC  are  searched.
                   The  signature "magic bytes" at the start of a file are compared to the `MAGIC' regex pattern.
 When matching, the file  will  be searched.
 This option may be repeated and may be combined with options -O and -t to expand the search.
 This  option  is  rela- tively  slow as every file on the search path is read to compare MAGIC.

            -m NUM, --max-count=NUM
                   Stop reading the input after NUM  matches  for  each  file  pro- cessed.

            --match
                   Match all input.
 Same as specifying an empty pattern to search.

            --max-depth=NUM
                   Restrict recursive search to NUM (NUM  >  0)  directories  deep, where --max-depth=1 searches the specified path without visiting sub-directories.
 By comparison, -dskip  skips  all  directories even when they are on the command line.

            --max-files=NUM
                   If  -R  or -r is specified, restrict the number of files matched to NUM.
 Specify -J1 to produce replicable results  by  ensuring that files are searched in the same order as specified.

            -N PATTERN, --not-regexp=PATTERN
                   Specify  a negative PATTERN used during the search of the input: an input line is selected only if it matches any of  the  speci- fied  patterns  when PATTERN does not match.
 Same as -e (?^PAT- TERN) Negative PATTERN matches  are  removed  before  any  other specified  patterns are matched.
 Note that longer patterns take precedence over shorter patterns.
 This option may be  repeated.

            -n, --line-number
                   Each  output line is preceded by its relative line number in the file, starting at line 1.
 The line number counter is reset  for each file processed.

            --no-group-separator
                   Removes  the  group  separator  line from the output for context options -A, -B, and -C.

-           --no-hidden
+           --[no-]hidden
-                  Do not search hidden files and directories.
+                  Do (not) search hidden files and directories.

-           --no-mmap
+           --[no-]mmap
-                  Do not use memory maps to search files.
+                  Do (not) use memory maps to search files.
 By  default,  memory maps are used under certain conditions to improve performance.

            -O EXTENSIONS, --file-extensions=EXTENSIONS
                   Search only files whose file name extensions match the specified comma-separated list of file name EXTENSIONS.
 This  option  is the same as specifying --include='*.ext' for each extension name `ext' in the EXTENSIONS list.
 This option may be  repeated  and may be combined with options -M and -t to expand the search.

            -o, --only-matching
                   Prints  only  the  matching  part of lines.
 When multiple lines match, the line numbers with option -n are displayed  using  `|' as  the  field separator for each additional line matched by the pattern.
 This option cannot be combined with  options  -A,  -B, -C, -v, and -y.

            --only-line-number
                   The line number of the matching line in the file is output with- out displaying the match.
 The line number counter is reset  for each file processed.

            -P, --perl-regexp
                   Interpret PATTERN as a Perl regular expression.

            -p, --no-dereference
                   If  -R  or -r is specified, no symbolic links are followed, even when they are specified on the command line.

            --pager[=COMMAND]
                   When output is sent  to  the  terminal,  uses  COMMAND  to  page through  the  output.
 The  default COMMAND is `less -R'.
 This option makes --color=auto  behave  as  --color=always.
 Enables --break and --line-buffered.

            -Q ENCODING, --encoding=ENCODING
                   The  input  file  encoding.
 The possible values of ENCODING can
                   be:  `binary',   `ISO-8859-1',   `ASCII',   `EBCDIC',   `UTF-8',
                   `UTF-16',    `UTF-16BE',   `UTF-16LE',   `UTF-32',   `UTF-32BE',
                   `UTF-32LE',  `CP437',  `CP850',  `CP858',  `CP1250',   `CP1251',
                   `CP1252',  `CP1253',  `CP1254',  `CP1255',  `CP1256',  `CP1257',
                   `CP1258'

            -q, --quiet, --silent
                   Quiet mode: suppress normal  output.   ugrep  will  only  search until  a  match has been found, making searches potentially less expensive.

            -R, --dereference-recursive
                   Recursively read all files under  each  directory.
 Follow  all symbolic  links,  unlike  -r.
 If  -J1  is specified, files are searched in the same order as specified.

            -r, --recursive
                   Recursively read all files under each directory, following  sym- bolic  links  only  if  they are on the command line.
 If -J1 is specified, files are searched in the same order as specified.

            -S, --dereference
                   If -r is specified, all symbolic links are  followed,  like  -R.
                   The default is not to follow symbolic links.

            -s, --no-messages
                   Silent  mode: nonexistent and unreadable files are ignored, i.e. their error messages are suppressed.

-           --separator=SEP
+           --separator[=SEP]
                   Use SEP as field separator between file name, line number,  col- umn number, byte offset, and the matched line.
 The default is a colon (`:').

            --stats
                   Display statistics  on  the  number  of  files  and  directories searched.
 Display  MAGIC and GLOB selections applied to recur- sive searches.

            -T, --initial-tab
                   Add a tab space to separate the file name, line  number,  column number, and byte offset with the matched line.

            -t TYPES, --file-type=TYPES
                   Search  only files associated with TYPES, a comma-separated list of file types.
 Each file type corresponds to a set of file name extensions passed to option -O.  For capitalized file types, the search is expanded to include files found  on  the  search  path with  matching  file  signature magic bytes passed to option -M.
                   This option may be repeated.
 The possible values of  TYPES  can be (use option -tlist to display a more detailed list): `action- script', `ada', `asm', `asp',  `aspx',  `autoconf',  `automake', `awk',  `Awk', `basic', `batch', `bison', `c', `c++', `clojure', `csharp',  `css',  `csv',  `dart',  `Dart',  `delphi',  `elisp', `elixir',  `erlang',  `fortran',  `gif',  `Gif', `go', `groovy', `gsp', `haskell', `html', `jade', `java', `jpeg', `Jpeg',  `js', `json',  `jsp', `julia', `kotlin', `less', `lex', `lisp', `lua', `m4', `make',  `markdown',  `matlab',  `node',  `Node',  `objc', `objc++',  `ocaml',  `parrot',  `pascal',  `pdf', `Pdf', `perl', `Perl',  `php',  `Php',  `png',   `Png',   `prolog',   `python', `Python',  `r',  `rpm',  `Rpm',  `rst',  `rtf',  `Rtf',  `ruby', `Ruby',   `rust',   `scala',   `scheme',    `shell',    `Shell',
                   `smalltalk',   `sql',  `svg',  `swift',  `tcl',  `tex',  `text', `tiff', `Tiff', `tt', `typescript',  `verilog',  `vhdl',  `vim', `xml', `Xml', `yacc', `yaml'

            --tabs=NUM